tmobile/magentaA11y/_checklist-web/search.md

 screenreader:
   name:  |
-    Label describes input
+    Its purpose is clear
   role:  |
-    Identifies itself as a search input
+    It identifies itself as a search input
   group: |
-    Form identifies itself as search group
+    The form itself is discoverable with screenreader shortcuts as search landmark

+gherkin-keyboard:
+  - when:  |
+      the tab key to move focus to a search input
+    result: |
+      focus is strongly visually indicated
+  - then:  |
+      the tab key to move focus to the search submit button
+    result: |
+      the button is focused
+  - then:  |
+      the enter or spacebar key
+    result: |
+      the search results are presented

+gherkin-mobile:
-  state: |
+  - when:  |
-    n/a
+      swipe to focus on a search input

 ---

 ## Code examples